PrestaShop/QANightlyResults/README.md

 2. let people browse a report of a test execution
 3. display some statistics about test failures

-## Usage

-Create a database following the schema provided in schema.sql at the root of the project.

-Don't forget to launch `composer install` to install all dependencies.

 ### Configuration

 You can create a `.env.local` file at the root of the project.
 You can also pass the values via environment variables.